 Dr. Weissman sees himself as a practitioner first.
 Trained by some of the world's leading cognitive-behavioral therapy (CBT) experts, he is widely regarded as a CBT master clinician, trainer, and consultant, and an expert in the treatment of a wide range of emotional, behavior, attention, and habit disorders, including social anxiety, separation anxiety, school refusal, generalized worry, phobias, perfectionism, OCD, panic attacks, post-traumatic stress, selective mutism, depression, ADHD, disruptive behavior problems, parent-child relational issues, tic/habit disorders, high functioning autism spectrum disorders, and related conditions.
 Dr. Weissman is a nationally recognized leader in the clinical dissemination of evidence-based treatments (EBTs) for youth, including a new modular CBT approach designed to address symptoms of anxiety, depression, and/or conduct problems as they co-occur in children (MATCH-ADTC; Chorpita & Weisz, 2009), and has been certified by the treatment developers as a MATCH-ADTC Trainer and Senior Consultant through Harvard University.

-Dr. Weissman currently serves as President of the Westchester County Psychological Association https://westchesterpsych.org and the New York State Psychological Association (NYSPA) Clinical and Cognitive Behavioral Therapy Divisions.
-He is Past-President of the Association for Behavioral and Cognitive Therapies (ABCT)’s Child Anxiety and Neurocognitive Therapies groups, and he is an ABCT Ambassador.
-He is on the Board of Directors of several other mental health non-profits, including the New York City Cognitive Behavioral Therapy Association and NYSPA Council.
+Dr. Weissman currently serves as Past-President of the Westchester County Psychological Association https://westchesterpsych.org and the New York State Psychological Association (NYSPA) Cognitive Behavioral Therapy Division.
+He is also Past-President of the Association for Behavioral and Cognitive Therapies (ABCT)’s Child Anxiety and Neurocognitive Therapies groups, and is on the Board of Directors of several other mental health non-profits, including the New York City Cognitive Behavioral Therapy Association and NYSPA Council.

 Since 2011, Dr. Weissman has served on the American Academy of Pediatric Neuropsychology (AAPN) Empirically-Defined Disorders of Attention Work Group, tasked with advancing the differential diagnosis and treatment of childhood attention disorders.

-In addition to his efforts in mental, behavioral, and public health leadership, training, and advocacy, Dr. Weissman has published three books and more than 30 peer-reviewed publications.
+In addition to his mental, behavioral, and public health leadership, training, and advocacy, Dr. Weissman has published three books and more than 30 peer-reviewed publications.
 He has given more than 100 professional presentations on evidence-based assessment and treatment of children and families and has pioneered a Clinical Practice Dissemination and Implementation model (CPDI; Weissman, et al., 2019), presented at the World Congress of Behavioral and Cognitive Therapies in Berlin.
-Dr. Weissman has won many service and research awards for his work, both as a student and as a young professional, including the 2020 APA Distinguished Contributions Award from the American Psychological Association and the Board of Professional Affairs.
-He was recently selected as a “40 Under 40 Rising Star” in Westchester County, NY, where he resides with his wife, Annie, and his six-month-old son, Skyler; he is currently a finalist for 40 Under 40 in New York State.
-In addition, The Child & Family Institute’s New York headquarters was honored this year as the top clinic, hospital, or practice in the region.
-Finally, the Weissman Children’s Foundation and its timely COVID Relief Initiative have been recognized in the media for creating innovative pathways to pro-bono, evidence-based mental health services for children and families, as well as nationwide communities in crisis.
+Dr. Weissman has won many service and research awards for his work, including the 2020 APA Distinguished Contributions to Practice Award from the American Psychological Association and the Board of Professional Affairs, and the 2021 Healthcare Heroes and 2022 Public Health Award from Westchester County, where he resides with his wife, Annie, and two young sons, Skyler and Lucas.
+Finally, the Weissman Children’s Foundation and its timely 1) COVID Relief, 2) MyWellness, and 3) IMPACT (innovating Meaningful Partnerships Across Community Therapists) Initiatives have been recognized in the media for creating innovative pathways to pro-bono, culturally-informed, evidence-based mental health services for children and families, as well as nationwide communities in crisis.

 Avid travelers and adventurers, the Weissmans have visited more than 50 countries across six continents, including their wedding in Manuel Antonio, Costa Rica, and their nine-week honeymoon across Australia, New Zealand, Fiji, and Southeast Asia, where they presented at the World Congress of Cognitive and Behavioral Therapies in Melbourne and taught English to teenagers in Laos.
 Inspired by his family lineage of teachers and educators, Dr. Weissman has taught and mentored graduate and undergraduate students at Harvard, Columbia, Penn, NYU, Rutgers, and Yeshiva Universities.
-In the future, he hopes to write children’s books.
+He is currently writing a children's book series and developing a new treatment called Compassion-Focused Parent Therapy.
+A lifelong learner, Dr. Weissman recently completed his graduate certificate in Ethical AI Applications from MIT Sloan, and plans to apply to the Masters in Non-Profit Management program at John's Hopkins University, as well as the MBA certificate programs in Entrepreneurship and Leadership at Harvard Business School and Yale School of Management in the year's ahead.

 Selected Publications (*Book or Edited Book)